Earning to give: In practice

 Many of the people who practice earning to give consider themselves to be part of the effective altruism community.
 Some donate more than 50% of their income, more than the 10% required for the basic Giving What We Can pledge.
 Some of them choose to live frugally to donate more money.
 Jobs in finance, particularly in quantitative trading, are popular for those pursuing earning to give.
-Earning to give is sometimes more effective than working at a NGO, because if the NGO becomes ineffective, then one can easily switch to donating to a different charity.
+The idea promoted by people practicing earning to give is that it may be more effective than working at a NGO, because if the NGO becomes ineffective, then one can easily switch to donating to a different charity.

 Debate

 David Brooks criticized the concept in his column in The New York Times, arguing that, while altruists may start doing "earning to give" to realize their deepest commitments, their values may erode over time, becoming progressively less altruistic.
 Similarly, John Humphrys criticised this idea on the BBC Today programme, saying that people interested in becoming wealthy tend to be selfish and that idealistic young people will become cynical as they age.
 In addition, Brooks objected to the view on which altruists should turn themselves "into a machine for the redistribution of wealth."
 Peter Singer responded to these criticisms in his book The Most Good You Can Do by giving examples of people who have been earning to give for years without losing their altruistic motivation.
 William MacAskill also defended the practice against Brooks' criticisms in The Washington Post.
 Dana Goldstein has also criticized earning to give, prompting a response from Reihan Salam.
 Another concern was raised in the Oxford Left Review by Pete Mills, who wrote that lucrative careers perpetuate an unjust system.

 Sam Bankman-Fried, at one point the wealthiest person in the world under 30, founded the cryptocurrency exchange FTX with the explicit goal of donating the vast majority of profits to cost-effective causes.
 Bankman-Fried started philanthropic foundations with some of his earnings, but upon a crisis leading to FTX's bankruptcy, staff from the FTX Future Fund publicly resigned, saying that they had "fundamental questions about the legitimacy and integrity" of Bankman-Fried's businesses.
 The crisis at FTX led to speculation about whether donations linked to the firm might be clawed back from organizations that Bankman-Fried's foundations funded.
 In some cases, donations have been clawed back from charitable organizations, including $200,000 that had to be returned in 2011 by charities funded by convicted fraudster Tom Petters.